VLAM3D/vulkanmitts/README.md

 Coverage is very limited.
 Currently we have the equivalent of the "template" sample in the Lunar SDK.
 It's a textured cube.

-More tests case are welcome.
+More test cases are welcome.